The Pool Family of Makers

 In 1853, after the death of Nahum, the business had been renamed Pool and Son, and it had apparently diversified its production into philosophical instruments such as thermometers and barometers.
 John Murray Pool, son of John was born December 13, 1824 and died March 11, 1904.

 In 1878, John M. Pool, who had for twenty-five years been foreman, succeeded to the business.
 He manufactures surveyor's transits, builder's levels, land and telescopic compasses, and many other instruments of this kind.”
-It is also known that sometime after the death of Horace M. Pool in 1878, the two brothers, Charles Pool and John Murray Pool, combined thei
+It is also known that sometime after the death of Horace M. Pool in 1878, the two brothers, Charles Pool and John Murray Pool, combined their operations.

 In the history of Easton published in 1886 the following paragraph appears on page 591.
 “In the south part of the town, in the year 1828, J. & H. M. Poole began the manufacture of mathematical instruments on a small scale.
 A strong prejudice for foreign-made instruments was only slowly overcome.
 Poole's work was said not only to equal but even to excel the imported.”

-Descendants of the Pool's, as well as others, often spelled
+Descendants of the Pool's, as well as others, often spelled the name Poole.

-Where it began,
+Where it began, the apprenticeship

 The first of several Pool mysteries is where John and Horace learned the complex and delicate trade of instrument making.
 John, Jr., was born in 1796 at Easton and normally would have apprenticed from 1810 to 1817.
 Horace Minot was born in 1803 and would have apprenticed from 1817 to 1824.
 Located twenty-five miles southwest of Boston between the larger towns of Bridgewater and Taunton, Easton was an unlikely place to learn the instrument trade.
 Neither the Ames Shovel Company nor the various iron and shoe making businesses in Easton at the time could have provided the training needed for the instrument making trade.
 However, John Pool, Senior’s, mercantile business and political and family connections made it possible for his sons to be trained outside Easton.